 How Can a Skills Inventory Be Used for Strategic HR Planning?

-A company that develops a skills inventory on a proactive basis can ensure employee retention.
-The outcomes of the skills inventory should result in more opportunities for skills development and career advancement.
-Advancement of opportunities is one of the most important reasons for employees to stay in the company, and skill inventories can help organizations decide what types of development opportunities to provide.
+A company that develops a skills inventory on a proactive basis can secure employee retention.
+The results of the skills inventory should provide more prospects for advancement.
+One of the most important reasons for employee retention is advancement opportunities, and skill inventories can help organizations decide what types of development opportunities to offer.

 A skills inventory provides an overview of an organization’s capabilities.
 This encourages internal mobility by allowing employees to collaborate across departments and projects.
 It also allows organizations to save money as the reliance on third-party vendors is reduced since employees have the necessary capabilities.
 It also aids in the identification of skill adjacencies, or the learning of employees’ talents in areas closely related to their existing role.
 For example, if a social media manager specializes in promoting content on Twitter, they will most likely soon learn how to promote content on Facebook.